captify-gbello/documentation/fs4.md

 - url domain
 - keywords:  list of pixel and referrer path/query keywords: [pixel.path, pixel.query, referrer.path, referrer.query]

+### Scope of deployment
+Meant to be applied to searches in the keyword feed meeting the following criteria:
+- feedSource == 4
+- country is in EU_countries (see list here)
+- detectedLanguage is English

+Below we go into details about **Stage I** and **Stage II** in the pipeline.

 ### Stage I: Category Matching
 Currently unsupervised, similar to approach used in user profiles, taxonomy classifier.
 To check if keyphrase belongs to GDPR category `c` :